mixu/mg/readme.md

       url: function()  {
         return '/posts/' + this.id;
       },
-      collection: 'Posts', // <= collections of Post are created using the associated Collection (or Backbone.Collection by default)
+      collectionType: 'Posts', // <= collections of Post are created using the associated Collection (or Backbone.Collection by default)
       rels: {
         comment: { type: 'Comment' } // <= convert the comment field to a instance of Comment or a Collection of Comments }